soto-project/soto/README.md

 ## Contributing

-All developers should feel welcome and encouraged to contribute to Vapor, see our getting started document here to get involved.
+All developers should feel welcome and encouraged to contribute to aws-sdk-swift, see our getting started document here to get involved.

 To contribute a feature or idea to aws-sdk-swift, submit an issue and fill in the template.
 If the request is approved, you or one of the members of the community can start working on it.